ylierler/ezsmtv3/README.md

 # For Developers extending EZSMT logics
 ## Theory Specifications
-The theory specifications for all currently supported logics is found in the header file ["src/theorySpecs.h"](/src/theorySpecs.h).
+The theory specifications for all currently supported logics are found in the header file [src/theorySpecs.h](/src/theorySpecs.h).